 However, calling a living trust a “will substitute” misstates, in some ways, exactly what a trust’s benefits and limits are.
 If you engage in the proper sort of estate planning, your trust’s benefits may not be limited simply to accomplishing

 the objectives otherwise available using a will.
 Potentially, your trust can do much more.
-An area where this clearly true is protection during your lifetime.
+An area where this is clearly true is protection during your lifetime.
 Your will does not take legal effect until you die; it can do nothing for you while

 If this should happen to you, your properly funded trust can direct what will happen with regard to the management of your assets.
 When you establish living trusts, you will name someone (often yourself) to serve as the trustee of the trust

 initially.
-You will also name the person (or people,) called a “successor trustee” or “successor trustees,” whom you want to take over the management of these assets when you either die or are otherwise unable to make those decisions for yourself.
+You will also name the person (or people,) called a “successor trustee” or “successor trustees,” who you want to take over the management of these assets when you either die or are otherwise unable to make those decisions for yourself.